gruns/blagoblag/content/blog/2014/nov/12/state-of-news-tls.rst

 * CBS Sports: **TLS technically available, but badly mis-renders due to blocked mixed content**
 * BBC: **No TLS**
 * NPR: **No TLS**
-* TMZ: **TLS available, HTTP redirects to HTTPS**
+* TMZ: **TLS available, but not required**
 * NBC News: **No TLS**
 * ABC News: **TLS technically available, but badly mis-renders due to blocked mixed content**
 * Time: **TLS technically available, but page doesn't fully function due to blocked mixed content**

-There you have.
-The news website with the best TLS on the internet is TMZ.
+There you have it.
+TMZ's TLS is better than almost any other top news website on the internet. *[Editor's note: an earlier version of this article incorrectly stated that TMZ redirected HTTP to HTTPS.
+This is incorrect.]*

 We should all be appalled, and the news sites embarrassed, by this pathetic state of TLS deployment for critical news outlets.
 There is no reason for TLS